hazelcast/hazelcast-reference-manual/src/GlobalEventConfiguration.md

 - `hazelcast.event.queue.timeout.millis`: default value is 250
 - `hazelcast.event.thread.count`: default value is 5

-A striped executor in each node controls and dispatches the received events.
+A striped executor in each cluster member controls and dispatches the received events.
 This striped executor also guarantees the event order.
 For all events in Hazelcast, the order in which events are generated and the order in which they are published are guaranteed for given keys.
 For map and multimap, the order is preserved for the operations on the same key of the entry.
 For list, set, topic and queue, the order is preserved for events on that instance of the distributed data structure.

-You achieve the order guarantee by making only one thread responsible for a particular set of events (entry events of a key in a map, item events of a collection, etc.) in `StripedExecutor`.
+To achieve the order guarantee, you make only one thread responsible for a particular set of events (entry events of a key in a map, item events of a collection, etc.) in `StripedExecutor` (within `com.hazelcast.util.executor`).

 If the event queue reaches its capacity (`hazelcast.event.queue.capacity`) and the last item cannot be put into the event queue for the period specified in `hazelcast.event.queue.timeout.millis`, these events will be dropped with a warning message, such as "EventQueue overloaded".